shawn-wilkinson/tdd_presentation/PITCHME.md

 ###What Is TDD?
 ####More than "writing tests first"...
 +++
-TDD is continual testing, coding, design and documentation.
 ####In a nutshell:
   1. Write a test.
   2. Run all tests.
 The test should fail.